bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Key
 : A cryptographic element binding a request to the holder of the key.
-Access tokens and RC's can be associated with specific keys.
+Access tokens and RC instances can be associated with specific keys.

 Subject Information